Post

 +-----------------------------------------------------------------------------------------+

-We’ll write a Dockerfile for our development environment based on CUDA and cuDNN images provided by the nvidia/cuda repository on Docker Hub.
+Write a Dockerfile for use as a development environment, based on the CUDA and cuDNN images provided in Docker Hub’s nvidia/cuda repository.

-• You need to choose an image considering the CUDA and cuDNN versions you need, as well as the Linux distribution type and version.
+• You need to decide which image to use, considering the required CUDA and cuDNN versions, Linux distribution, and version.

-The complete Dockerfile source is available in the yunseo-kim/dl-env-docker GitHub repository.
-Below, I explain the process of writing this Dockerfile step by step.
+The source for the completed Dockerfile is 공개해 두었다 in the yunseo-kim/dl-env-docker GitHub repository.
+Below, I explain the process of writing that Dockerfile step by step.

 1